cdevents/community/governance.md

 For every election, the Governing Board will choose two election officers, by the following criteria, so as to promote healthy rotation and diversity:

 - election officers must be eligible to vote
-- one election officers should have served before
+- one election officer should have served before
 - one election officer should have never served before
 - each officer should come from a different company to maintain 50% maximal representation
 - election officers should not be currently running in the election